Triangle midpoints

 - Is it regular?

-- What do you notice?
-The answer might just be they they make a triangle but press for any other ideas which might emerge that you could pursue.
+- Ask students what they notice?
+The answer might just be that they make a triangle but press for any other ideas which might emerge that you could pursue.

 Use time to discuss what different groups notice and how it might help.
-Encourage rigour.
+Encourage students to make careful arguments to help them to work rigorously.

 It is particularly important to promote a lively discussion of possible reasons for a construction method's validity.